Maine Coons are perhaps best known for their size. Their commonly applied nickname is the ‘Gentle Giant’, but do they all end up as giant cats?

 As we have already said, this can vary a little between individual cats but in the Maine

-There has been some discussion recently as to whether neutering a cat at an early age can have a detrimental effect on its overall size.
+There has been some discussion recently as to whether neutering a Maine Coon at an early age can have a detrimental effect on its overall size.

 I’ve tried to find evidence to back this up but have found nothing in any official scientific publications to corroborate the idea.